SECURITIES AND EXCHANGE COMMISSION

 |Weighted average common shares||13,443,945||13,567,484|

 Note 3.
 Cash, Cash Equivalents and Investments

-The Company currently invests its excess cash in money market accounts and bank certificates of deposit (CDs) with a term of not more than three years.
+The Company currently invests its excess cash in money market accounts and bank certificates of deposit (CDs) with a term of not more than five years.
 CDs with original maturities of more than three months are reported as held-to-maturity investments and are carried at amortized cost.
-The maturity dates of the Company’s CDs at December 31, 2015 and September 30, 2015 are as follows:
+Investments maturing in less than one year are classified as short term investments on the balance sheet, and investments maturing in one year or greater are classified as long term investments on the balance sheet.
+The maturity dates of the Company’s CDs as of December 31, 2017 and September 30, 2017 are as follows:

 |December 31, |

 Note 4.
 Stock Based Compensation